-This article focuses on HSV type 2 (HSV-2) infection.
+This article focuses on HSV type 2 infection.

 Genital herpes affects the skin or mucous membranes of the genitals.
 The virus is spread from one person to another during sexual contact.

-- HSV-1 usually affects the mouth and lips and causes cold sores or fever blisters.
+- HSV-1 most often affects the mouth and lips and causes cold sores or fever blisters.
 But it can spread from the mouth to the genitals during oral sex.

-- HSV-2 most often causes genital herpes.
-HSV-2 can be spread through secretions (fluids) from the mouth or genitals.
+- HSV type 2 (HSV-2) most often causes genital herpes.
+It can be spread through skin contact or through fluids from the mouth or genitals.